edrob999/Lock-Unlock-Sheet/README.md

 Test the Look-Unlock-Sheet Sample
 ---------------------------------
 > [!IMPORTANT]
-> I know I keep nagging you about this, but its critical to remember.
+> OK, I know I'm repeating myself, but this is important:
 > <BR>
 > You'll need to use a different account that is **not** the owner of the spreadsheet to see the lock/unlock in action.
 > <BR>
-> OK.
-Promise I won't mention it again.

 Your "Copy of LockUnlock-Spreadsheet-v1" contains two sheets.
 <BR>